kristerhedfors/touchfs/README.md

 ## How It Works

 The order in which you create files affects their generated content.
-Each unique context (including generation order) produces different content, which is automatically cached:
+Each unique context (including generation order) produces different content, which is automatically cached.
+For best results, it's recommended to create your README.md first to establish the project's high-level goals and structure, then proceed with implementation files that will align with those intentions:

 ```bash
 # Mount with a project prompt (uses GPT to understand and generate text content)